Topo-R1: Detecting Topological Anomalies via Vision-Language Models: Additional Experiments

 \section{Additional Experiments}

 We present additional experimental analyses that complement the main results in the paper.
-These experiments provide fine-grained breakdowns by error type, imaging domain, training stage, and sample complexity, offering deeper insight into the strengths and limitations of our approach.
+These experiments provide fine-grained breakdowns across few-shot prompting, error types, imaging domains, training stages, and sample complexity, offering deeper insight into the strengths and limitations of our approach.

-\myparagraph{Per-Error-Type Analysis.} \cref{tab:per_type} reports detection F1 at IoU$=$0.5 for each of the four topological error types.
-Among the four categories, spurious connections are consistently the easiest to detect, likely because they introduce visually salient bridges between otherwise disjoint structures.
-In contrast, broken connections and extra branches remain more challenging, as they involve subtle, localized pixel-level changes.
-Notably, Topo-R1 achieves substantial improvements over SFT across all error types, with particularly large gains on the harder categories (e.g., broken connection improves from near-zero to over 30\% F1), demonstrating that the topology-aware reward effectively steers the model toward fine-grained structural reasoning.
+\myparagraph{Few-Shot Evaluation Details.} \cref{tab:fewshot} reports the full few-shot evaluation across three open-source backbones (Qwen2.5-VL-3B, Qwen3-VL-4B, Qwen3-VL-8B) under zero-, one-, three-, and five-shot settings, summarized in the main paper (\cref{subsec:results}).
+Even with carefully designed prompts and in-context examples drawn from our training pool, the best result reaches only $0.5\%$ F1@$0.5$, and the precision/recall numbers stay almost indistinguishable from random across IoU thresholds.
+This confirms that in-context learning alone cannot bridge the gap between general-purpose VLM capabilities and the fine-grained, structured perception required by topological anomaly detection.

+\myparagraph{Sample-Level Metrics.} Beyond the micro-averaged detection metrics reported in the main paper, \cref{tab:sample-level-metrics} reports per-sample statistics: \emph{Anomaly Count Accuracy} (fraction of test samples whose predicted anomaly count exactly matches the ground-truth count), \emph{Anomaly Count MAE} (mean absolute deviation in count), and \emph{mPS-F1@0.5} (mean per-sample F1 under type-aware matching at IoU$\geq$0.5, which credits partial detection on each sample).
+Topo-R1 dominates both SFT and the closed-source VLMs across all three sample-level metrics on every backbone, indicating that gains in micro-averaged F1 translate directly into more reliable per-sample outputs rather than being driven by a few easy samples.